nextgis/docs_ngmobile/source/editing.rst

 Editing
 =======

-You can start to edit one or more vector layers which have been added to the map.
+You can edit a vector layer added to the map.
+While editing, you can:
-Some following options are available during editing:

-* add new entry into the layer;
+* add new features;
-* delete entry;
+* delete features;
-* edit entry.
+* edit features.

-There are several ways to get into the edit mode.
+There are several ways to start editing.
 The first way is the main button of the program (the big blue button in the right bottom corner or the main app button (FAB).
-Pressing the button opens a menu of typically actions (see :numref:`ngmobile_edit_menu_pic`).
+Pressing the button opens a menu of common actions (see :numref:`ngmobile_edit_menu_pic`).

 .. figure:: _static/edit_menu.png
    :name: ngmobile_edit_menu_pic
    :align: center
    :width: 6cm

-   Edit menu.
+   Editing menu.

-Menu has the following composition:
+Using this menu you can:

 * add a line or polygon by tracking;
 * add geometry;
 * add current location.

-The second way is a long-pressing on the geometry on screen to switch on a selection mode (see :numref:`ngmobile_selectmode_pic`) and to start command "Edit" in the bottom toolbox.
+The second way to start editing is to long-press the geometry on screen to switch on a selection mode (see :numref:`ngmobile_selectmode_pic`) and then press "Edit" in the bottom toolbar.

-Creation of entry
+Creating features
 -----------------

-To add the geometry into the vector layer select menu item which matches to the shortcut with the pencil image (see :numref:`ngmobile_edit_menu_pic`).
-In such case a dialog of layers selection is opening first (see :numref:`ngmobile_select_layer_dialogtch_pic`).
-Displaying of editor tools panel depends on the geometry of selected layer.
-In this way you can add any type of geometry (points, linestrings, polygons, multipoints, multilinestrings, multipolygons).
+To add feature to a vector layer select menu choose pencil icon (see :numref:`ngmobile_edit_menu_pic`).
+A dialog showing all editable layers will open where you can select a layer to edit (see :numref:`ngmobile_select_layer_dialogtch_pic`).
+Displayed editing tools depend on the geometry of a selected layer.
+You can create any type of geometry (points, linestrings, polygons, multipoints, multilinestrings, multipolygons).

 .. figure:: _static/select_layer_dialogtch.png
    :name: ngmobile_select_layer_dialogtch_pic